beancount/docs/docs/18_command_line_accounting_cookbook.md

 ### Accounts Setup<a id="accounts-setup"></a>

 You should create an account prefix to root various sub-accounts associated with your investment account.
-Say you have an account at ETrade, this could be “Assets:US:ETrade”.
+Say you have an account at ETrade, this could be “`Assets:US:ETrade`”.
 Choose an appropriate institution name.

 Your investment account will have a cash component.
 You should create a dedicated sub-account will represent uninvested cash deposits: